 Is the ball of your foot bothering you?
 It could be your Plantar Plate ligament!

-What is a Plantar Plate and Plantar Plate Dysfunction?
+What Is a Plantar Plate?
+What Is Plantar Plate Dysfunction?

-What are the symptoms of a Plantar Plate Dysfunction?
+What Are the Symptoms of Plantar Plate Dysfunction?

 When the Plantar Plate is stretched or torn common symptoms include:

 - Most common to experience problems associated with the Second Sub-Metatarsal and under the base of the toe

 - Sensation of pain in the joint and away from the ball of the foot.